Home | About the Trust | History | Search | Development | Links

 From its formation, members of the PRDHS continued to add to and to develop the collection, supported by the Naval Base Property Trust.
 During this time the PRDHS was responsible for a number of temporary exhibitions and displays in the Historic Dockyard.
 A permanent exhibition sponsored by the Naval Base Property Trust, The Dockyard Apprentice, was opened in Boathouse No. 7 in 1994 in which many of the artefacts of the PRDHS are displayed.

 In 1994 to formalise its status, particularly in relation to other trusts in the Historic Dockyard, and to facilitate future access to grants and other sources of development funding, the original Society was converted into a charitable trust, The Portsmouth Royal Dockyard Historical Trust (PRDHT).
-The trustees include representatives from the Naval Base Property Trust, Portsmouth City Council, Portsmouth University, the Royal Naval Museum and Fleet Services Limited.
+The trustees include representatives from the Portsmouth Historic Quarter Trust, Portsmouth City Council, Portsmouth University, the National Museum of the Royal Navy and BAE Systems.

 When the PRDHT was established the Society as such ceased to exist but members formed the PRDHT Support Group which continues the work previously undertaken by the Society by ensuring the safe storage and maintenance of artefacts and arranging displays for public interest and education, in support of the Trust under whose jurisdiction it operates.